 Delete a user account via Control Panel

-Step 3: Click the link labelled Manage another account to view all user accounts on the PC.
+Step 3: Click the link labeled Manage another account to view all user accounts on the PC.

 Step 4: Click on the user account that you would like to delete to see Make changes to your account.

-Step 5: Here, click the link labelled Delete the account.
+Step 5: Here, click the link labeled Delete the account.

-Step 6: When you see “Do you want to keep user’s files?” message, either click the Keep Files button or click Delete Files button.
-If you click Keep Files button Windows 10 will save the contents of the desktop, documents, favorites, videos, music and pictures to a new folder and will name it after your user account name.
+Step 6: When you see “Do you want to keep user’s files?” message, either click the Keep Files button or click the Delete Files button.
+If you click, Keep Files button Windows 10 will save the contents of the desktop, documents, favorites, videos, music, and pictures to a new folder and will name it after your user account name.

-After clicking Keep Files button to save those files, click Delete Account button to delete the selected user account.
+After clicking the Keep Files button to save those files, click the Delete Account button to delete the selected user account.